Jimi: All Is by My Side

-Right from the first scene—in which Keith Richards’s then-girlfriend Linda (Imogen Poots) discovers Hendrix in NYC’s Cheetah Club—it’s clear that Ridley is more interested in atmosphere than he is in hitting the usual based-on-a-true-story beats.
-The air is smoky, the dialogue mumbled, and the overall vibe oppressively claustrophobic.
-It’s a chaotic world in which Hendrix is the guy hovering around the edges who, perversely, couldn’t give a damn if his well of genius is ever tapped.
+Right from the first scene – in which Keith Richards’s girlfriend Linda (Imogen Poots) discovers Hendrix in a New York club – it’s clear Ridley is more interested in atmosphere than in hitting the usual true-to-life beats.
+The air is smoky, the dialogue mumbled and the vibe oppressively claustrophobic.

-At best, Ridley’s unconventional choices make it feel like we’re hanging out with the musician, sharing his foggy headspace.
-(The timeline is confined to 1966 and 1967 when a prefame Hendrix lived in the U.K.) Yet even epochal moments like the famed concert at London’s Saville Theatre—where Hendrix and his band opened with a cover of the just-released title track from Sgt.
-Pepper’s Lonely Hearts Club Band—are filmed in such a way that they seem wispy and ephemeral, like a dying man’s last flashes of life.
-There’s no real pleasure in any of the musical performances.
-And when married to the scenes exploring Hendrix’s tumultuous personal life—particularly his semi-abusive relationship with long-term girlfriend Kathy Etchingham (Hayley Atwell)—you’re left with a monotonously grim portrait that’s more rewarding in theory than execution.
+At best, Ridley’s unconventional choices make it feel like we’re hanging out with the musician and sharing his foggy headspace.
+But there’s no real pleasure in any of the musical performances.
+And when coupled with the scenes exploring Hendrix’s stormy personal life – particularly his semi-abusive relationship with long-term girlfriend Kathy Etchingham (Hayley Atwell) – you’re left with a monotonously grim portrait that’s more rewarding in theory than in execution

 Cast and crew